AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/component mapping.md

 ]
 ```

 Define the element and class to target, use `attributeMap` to set the node properties, add a `path-attributes` entry to normalize paths, and pick the right `from` for the values you want to extract.
+The `heroimage` used above is a component in a `we-retail` site.

 >[!NOTE]
 >